Stephenville, New Jersey: Septic tank issues and sewer system improvement (1951–1953)

 On September 15, 1952, the Suz-Anne School for Retarded Children opened; it was the first school in Stephenville and was located at 1745 Park Avenue (the addresses on Park Avenue were later re-numbered by the township).
 The non-profit school was co-founded by Mrs. Jean McGurty and Mrs. Emma Blickle and was named after their daughters, Suzie McGurty and Mary Ann Blickle.
-At its opening, the school enrolled 20 students aged between 4-12.
+At its opening, the school enrolled 20 students aged between 4 and 12.

 With the community's sewage troubles seemingly nearing the end, Tufaro competed his purchase of 145 acres of land between Plainfield Road and Grove Avenue from the Raritan Park Company in mid-August 1952.
 The new portion of Stephenville was to feature high-priced homes of equal quality to the ones built in Arrowhead Park, and the land of each house would include half of an acre or more, with the homes listed as "farmettes".
 Tufaro appointed Raymond P. Wilson as development engineer and made a deal with J. Kingsley Powell as exclusive sales agent.
 Streets and utilities were scheduled to be laid in the fall of 1952 with housing construction to start early in 1953.

 On November 18, 1952, it was announced that the Borough of Metuchen and Raritan Township had agreed on a five-year agreement for sewage treatment.
 Under the terms of the contract, the Borough of Metuchen would treat up to 200,000 gallons of sewage a day, with Raritan Township paying $55 for every million gallons treated.
 Raritan Township also agreed to pay the costs of constructing the sewer lines from Stephenville to the Borough of Metuchen's treatment plant.
 The New Jersey Department of Health was however not notified of this agreement and raised three objections.
 A revised contract between Raritan Township and the Borough of Metuchen was drawn up and agreed by both parties on March 12, 1953 and re-sent to the New Jersey Department of Health for final approval.